joeljang/continual-knowledge-learning/README.md

 # Towards Continual Knowledge Learning of Language Models

-This is the official github repository for [Towards Continual Knowledge Learning of Language Models](https://arxiv.org/abs/2110.03215).
+This is the official github repository for [Towards Continual Knowledge Learning of Language Models](https://arxiv.org/abs/2110.03215), accepted at ICLR 2022.

 In order to reproduce our results, take the following steps:
 ### 1. Create conda environment and install requirements